astropy/asdf-astropy/docs/asdf-astropy/example.rst

             """Code to read a python dictionary representing MyType""" ...

-For more details please see `Writing ASDF Extensions <https://asdf.readthedocs.io/en/latest/asdf/extending/extensions.html>`_.
+For more details please see :ref:`asdf:extending_extensions`.